tdda/tdda/doc/source/tddadiff.md

    CSV files.
 It also exposes some of the extra options provided by referencetest's `assertDataFramesEquivalent` and similar methods.

-   For example, if we use a pair of csv files that are very similar to the text files we used, with a header line and commas instead of spaces between the words (because all the lines have six comma-separated values, including two blanks) and use
+   For example, if we use a pair of CSV files that are very similar to the text files we used, with a header line and commas instead of spaces between the words (because all the lines have six comma-separated values, including two blanks) and use